 If we take exclusively 36 paid influencers, we will see that Mango kept the selection balanced: 25% of all profiles have 5K-20K audience, almost 20% – ones with 20K-50K followers, 17% – with 50K-100K audience, same percent of 100K-300K creators and ones with 300K-1M audience have 11% from the overall number.

 However, if we take a look at the ones who were probably sponsored – the share of 100-300K audience profiles gets significantly bigger becoming the biggest group of account types involved.
 What may all this mean?
 Creators with 100K-300K audience did not necessarily disclose paid #mango posts, whereas their counterparts with 5-20K audience – second biggest type involved – mentioned Mango in their publications more often.

-The most liked content piece by a #mangogirl received 86.7K likes and the most commented one got as much as 392 comments.
+The most liked content piece by a #mangogirl received 86.7K likes and the most commented one got as many as 392 comments.
 The highest engagement rate seen on the campaign post equals 27%.
-However, Mango also largely benefited from likely sponsored content creators: their results are yet more impressive – most liked piece got 92.5K likes and most commented – 2.4K comments.
+However, Mango also largely benefited from likely sponsored content creators: their results are yet more impressive – the most liked piece got 92.5K likes and most commented – 2.4K comments.

 Let’s now have a look at what hashtags Mango ambassadors accompanied their publications with.
-In the top 10 we get: #ootd as well as #outfitoftheday and #lookoftheday which are classics of all lifestyle and fashion creators.
+In the top 10, we get #ootd as well as #outfitoftheday and #lookoftheday which are classics of all lifestyle and fashion creators.
 In addition to that some simple ones as #fashion, #style, #outfit, #fashionblogger, #look and only two directly naming Mango – #mango and #mangogirls.
 In total, simple and broad hashtags coupled with two minimalist branded hashtags.